th2-net/th2-infra-operator/README.md

 namespacePrefixes:
   - namespace-
   - prefixes-
-# these prefixes are used to filter the list of namespaces
+# these prefixes are used to filter namespaces that infra-operator will manage as a schema

 chart:
   git: git@some.server.com:some/repository